satinsiders/Manager-MAS/README.md

 ## Deployment

 - Vercel deploys the functions under `apps/`.
 - Supabase migrations should be applied during deployment using the Supabase CLI, e.g. `supabase db push`.
+The latest migration adds `platform_student_id` to `students` and `student_curriculum_id` to the platform mirrors; populate these before switching traffic to minutes-based dispatching.
 - GitHub Actions workflow `scheduler.yml` triggers the scheduler endpoint at 07:00 daily and 23:00 Friday, which in turn invokes the orchestrator with the appropriate `run_type`.

 ## Notes